EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/development-workflow.md

    ...
 ```

-The following commands can be used to upload the image to a GHCR repository, where `GHCR_TOKEN` needs to be a GitHub access token with 'repo' and 'write:packages' scope.
+The following commands can be used to upload the image to a GHCR repository, where `GHCR_TOKEN` needs to be a GitHub access token with 'repo' and 'write:packages' scope:

 ```console
 echo "${GHCR_TOKEN}" | docker login ghcr.io -u $GHCR_NAMESPACE --password-stdin